Kathy is doing better. If she can remember to mind Kathy’s business and not everyone else’s she’ll improve even more.”

 After college, I worked for a San Francisco consulting firm where I created collateral for political campaigns.
 When I didn’t vote for a candidate I was paid to promote, I left the business.

 Moving to Oregon, I conceived and advocated for an energy conservation program for low-income folks in the Pacific Northwest.
-In support of the program, I partnered with government representatives from Oregon, Washington, Idaho, and Montana, and wrote testimony for a U.S. Senate Oversight Committee.
+I partnered with community and government representatives from Oregon, Washington, Idaho, and Montana.
 That effort delivered $118 million from the Bonneville Power Administration for the program.

 I loved cowgirl life on the Nevada ranch of my youth.
-At 50, that life beckoned.
-I moved near Bend, Oregon where I rode Cascade Mountain trails on my horse, Sara, and grew hay.
+At 51, that life beckoned, and I moved to the country.
+I rode mountain trails on my horse, Sara, and grew hay.
 I lost money every year on my hay crop.
 Even so, I relished that life.
 When haying season was over, I looked proudly at the haystack in my barn.

-Retiring from cowgirl life, I returned to Portland.
+Retiring from cowgirl life, I returned to the city.
 Both rural and urban existence hold equal weight for me.
 The cowgirl with the urban studies degree who cut her professional teeth on San Francisco politics, chose city life again.

 Mom was 94 when I wrote this article.
 She left us at 98.